SGBC/course/docs/nbis_annotation/practical_session/practical2_sub_makerNoAbinit.md

 ## Prepare the folder and input data

-Create the folder where we will lunach this maker run.
+Create the folder where we will launch this maker run.

 ```
 cd ~/annotation_course/practical2/maker/